 I love to travel abroad.
 That’s where the real value is when we’re talking miles and points, especially when you’re redeeming points for international premium cabin flights.
 These flights can get up to the $10,000 mark!
 I don’t think I will ever be in a financial situation where I could pay that kind of coin for a plane ticket.

-I’ve used Ultimate Rewards points earned from my Chase Sapphire Preferred® Card towards premium cabin flights on Lufthansa (many times), Thai Air, and Singapore Airlines.
+I’ve used points earned from my Chase Sapphire Preferred® Card towards premium cabin flights on Lufthansa (many times), Thai Air, and Singapore Airlines.
 It’s a little sexier than using my Southwest Rapid Rewards to fly to, say, San Diego.
 Even though I love San Diego, Las Vegas, and many other domestic destinations, buying those plane tickets with $$ is more feasible than paying the big bucks for international travel.

 Plus, the Chase Sapphire Preferred signup bonus can set you up to travel.

-New Chase Sapphire Preferred® Card cardholders can earn 60,000 bonus points after spending $4,000 on purchases in the first 3 months from account opening.
-That’s $750 when redeemed through Chase Ultimate Rewards®.
-Member FDIC
+New Chase Sapphire Preferred® Card cardholders can earn 60,000 bonus points after spending $4,000 in purchases in their first 3 months from account opening.
+That’s worth $750 when redeemed through Chase Travel℠.

 It also has no foreign transaction fee, which makes it great for international travel.
 Note that the Southwest Premier and Priority cards don’t have a foreign transaction fee, but the Plus has a 3% fee.